And the wetlands shall rise again

 The moorland, recently burned back, shed water in torrents towards reinforced riverbanks, unable to slow or absorb the flow.
 It was a striking reminder of the fragile balance between upland management and flood prevention.

-I chose not to mirror the colours of the day exactly, instead adopting a cool, blue-tinged palette to evoke the rain-soaked air and shifting light – distilling the essence of the experience rather than its literal appearance.
+Rather than mirroring the exact colours of the day, Paula adopted a cool, blue-tinged palette to evoke the rain-soaked air and shifting light — distilling the essence of the experience rather than its literal appearance.

 Categories